Are your Channel Incentive Programs Producing any ROI or Increasing Partner Commitment?

 On the surface, it would seem rewarding your best-performing channel partners with incentives, and neglecting opportunities from level 2 or 3 partners makes sense.

-Who would you give ice cream to, Child #1 behaving quietly in the back seat or, child #2 throwing a peanut butter and jelly sandwich outside his window?
-No question, you’re getting mint chocolate chip for child #1, with the intent this will inspire child #2 to start behaving.
+Who would you give an ice cream, Child #1 behaving quietly in the back seat or, child #2 throwing a peanut butter and jelly sandwich outside his window?
+No question, you’re getting a mint chocolate chip for child #1, with the intent this will inspire child #2 to start behaving.

 But this philosophy doesn’t work with your channel network.
 Opportunities should be balanced in both eligibility and reward.
 After all, your top-tier performers don’t really need to be motivated any more than they already are.
 It’s your middle to lower channel partners that need the extra boost.

 What are your objectives: Maintain consistent growth in revenue?
 Enter new marketplaces?
 Corner a segment of the market?
 Develop long-lasting partnerships with diverse businesses?
 Move more units of a specific product?
 Identify your end-customers?

 Whatever the answer may be, motivating all your channel partners equally will give you the best chance at accomplishing your goals.
 When the top 10% of your partners are producing 80% of your revenue, you put your business at a much higher risk of financial failure.
 Invest in the development of your partners that are not performing up to your standards; gain a clear understanding of their goals and the types of incentives that will help them achieve those goals; stop playing favorites, as this will only widen the gap between partners performing well and those that don’t.